imranhsayed/nextjs-headless-wordpress/README.md

 - Headless WordPress, using Decoupled Architecture in Next.js
 - Backend in WordPress.
-- Front end in React
+- Front end in React.

 ## Setup